KatherineMEnright/BlancheAmes/README.md

 In this respect, Blanche's career in science bears similarity to the stories of women at Harvard’s Museum of Compartive Zoology in the same time period, as Reed Gochberg highlights in her exhibit ["Women of the Museum, 1860–1920: Behind-the-Screens at the Museum of Comparative Zoology."](https://hmsc.harvard.edu/women-museum) Even as women began to enter the workforce in clerical and secretarial roles at the turn of the 20th century—and to take on low-paying, feminized scientific jobs like astronomical computers and botanical assistants—many women of a higher social class, like Blanche Ames and [Elizabeth Bangs Bryant](https://hmsc.harvard.edu/beyond-museum), worked at Harvard’s museums as unpaid ‘volunteers' often in aid of the husbands’ or fathers’ research, considered 'amateur' by dint of their lack of salary though not of skill.[^4]

 Acknowledging Blanche’s connections and privilege is not, of course, to diminish the quality of her scientific work nor her untiring civic participation.
-Outside her botanical work, and quite independent of her husband, Blanche was in her own right an advocate for women’s suffrage through her cartoons and organzing for the vote to legalize birth control.
+Outside her botanical work, and supported by her husband, Blanche was in her own right an advocate for women’s suffrage through her cartoons and organzing for the vote to legalize birth control.
 Later in life she served as board member, patron, and director of the New England Hospital for Women and Children—an institution designed to train women doctors and provide care *for* women *by* women, and itself a fascinating case study in the history of both women in medicine and advances in women’s health.

 ## The Botanical Illustrator & Educator
 Blanche first turned her hand to botanical illustration in collaboration with her husband's orchid research, and “through the years made virtually all the illustrations for his botanical books.”[^5] Her work was both artistic and rigorously scientific—her daughter described Blanche making her drawings "using a microscope and sometimes a camera lucida for scientific exactness," working from specimens "dried or preserved in alcohol" that Blanche's skill in illustration and coloring "transmuted..into the natural and the living."[^6] This lifelike and vividly colorful illustration, of the *Maxillaria tenuifolia* orchid native to Mexico and Central America, is evidence of Blanche's skill.
 By all accounts, Oakes greatly admired his wife's abilities and considered her an equal collaborator.
 Blanche's name appears at the bottom of the illustrated plates in Oakes'[*Illustrations and studies of the family Orchidaceae*](https://www.biodiversitylibrary.org/bibliography/15433), but in the later volume they produced together, *Drawings of Florida Orchids* (1959), her name is listed as first author.
 In a letter to his daughter Pauline, Oakes praised Blanche's illustrations and wrote of the volume, “I play ‘junior author’, being responsible simply for the text.”[^7] Although coming later in her career, this recognition of authorship firmly established Blanche's title of botanical "researcher" alongside her husband, in recognition of the depth of her expertise and the importance of her contributions to bontical knowledge.